Phone 847-949-7069

 100 meters or 10ATM - Submersion in shallow water is acceptable.
 This includes showering, dishwashing, and swimming in shallow water.

 200M or more - The watch has been designed for diving.
-Specifications will vary and should be review before use.
+Specifications will vary and should be reviewed before use.

-Contrary to popular belief, watches do not keep "perfect time".
-Although quartz watches keep the most accurate time, even they may be off by a few seconds per week.
-A properly maintained mechanical watch should run +/- 10 - 20 seconds per day.
-More precise watches, such as certified chronometer watches, should run -3 to +13 seconds per day.
-These numbers may vary depending on the watch manufacturer.
-Older watches may have a much wider variance.
-The only watch that will keep accurate to the second is an atomic watch.
+Many people assume that watches keep perfect time, but that's not entirely true.
+While quartz watches are the most accurate, they can still be off by a few seconds each week.
+On the other hand, a well-maintained mechanical watch should run within +/- 10 to 20 seconds per day.
+For more precise watches, such as certified chronometer watches, the accuracy range is between -3 to +13 seconds per day.
+However, these numbers may vary depending on the manufacturer of the watch.
+Older watches may have a much wider variance in accuracy.
+The only watch that can keep time accurate to the second is an atomic watch.

-Watches can be adversely affected by magnetism resulting in the gain or loss of time.
-Magnetic objects include cell phones, televisions, computers, certain types of jewelry, hair dryers, electric razors, and of course magnets.
-It is strongly recommended to keep watches away from such items.
+It is important to know that watches can be affected by magnetism, which can cause them to gain or lose time.
+There are many objects that can create a magnetic field, such as cell phones, televisions, computers, certain types of jewelry, hair dryers, electric razors, and magnets.
+So, it is recommended that you keep your watch away from such objects to avoid any problems.

-Although some watches are designed to be worn during sports activities, many are not.
-Therefore, it is recommended that you remove your watch before playing any sports that involve strong impacts.
-Dropping a watch or hitting it against a hard object may cause severe damage to the internal mechanism as well as the exterior of the watch.
+While some watches are designed for sports activities, not all of them are.
+Therefore, it is better to remove your watch before playing any sports that involve substantial impacts.
+Dropping or hitting your watch against a hard object can cause significant damage to both its internal mechanism and exterior.

-If you notice that your bracelet connection springs have become loose, have them replaced as worn out pins often break or snap out resulting in the watch falling off the wrist.
+If you notice that the bracelet connection springs of your watch are loose, it is essential to have them replaced, as worn-out pins often break or snap, resulting in the watch falling off your wrist and potentially being lost.

-Quartz watches run on batteries which should be replaced about every 1 - 2 years.
-Some batteries will last longer.
-Battery life depends on many factors, including when the battery was produced, how old your watch is, the consumption level of your watch movement, and how frequently you utilize additional functions on your watch (such as the alarm, light, or chronograph).
-However, if a battery is left in too long, it can leak battery acid and cause damage and extra service costs.
+Quartz watches operate on batteries that require replacement approximately every 1-2 years, though some batteries may last longer.
+The battery's lifespan is determined by several factors, including the age of your watch, when the battery was produced, the consumption level of your watch's movement, and how often you use other features, such as the alarm, light, or chronograph.
+If a battery is left in too long, it may leak battery acid and cause damage, leading to additional service costs.

-Some newer watches run on rechargeable batteries.
-Such models include the Citizen Eco-Drive or the Seiko Solar or Kinetic.
-This rechargeable battery, also known as a capacitor, only needs to be replaced about every 5 - 10 years.
-Eco-Drive or Solar watches should never be kept in the dark but should be kept on a night-stand or in a storage container that has a glass lid.
-Kinetic watches run from the motion of your hand, similar to a mechanical automatic watch.
+Newer models of watches, like Citizen Eco-Drive and Seiko Solar or Kinetic, use rechargeable batteries.
+These rechargeable batteries, also known as capacitors, require replacement every 5-10 years.
+Eco-Drive or Solar watches should never be kept in the dark but instead placed on a nightstand or in a storage container with a glass lid.
+Kinetic watches function using the motion of your hand, much like a mechanical automatic watch.

-It is strongly recommended to have your watch pressure tested after every battery change to prevent the possibility of water damage.
-If you don't plan on wearing your watch or if your battery has stopped and you don't plan on replacing it, we strongly recommended you have the battery removed so that it doesn't leak and damage the movement.
+It is highly recommended that your watch be pressure-tested after every battery change to avoid the risk of water damage.
+If you don't plan on wearing your watch, or if your battery has stopped working and you don't plan on replacing it, it is strongly suggested that the battery be removed to prevent leakage and damage to the movement.

-Automatic or self-winding watches are wound by an internal rotor, which is activated and powered by wrist movements.
-Most automatic watches have a power reserve of 24 - 72 hours.
-To build up enough reserve power, it is recommended that a watch is actively worn at least 8 - 10 hours per day.
-If a watch hasnt been worn for a while or has run out of reserve, it may be necessary to wind the watch about 20 - 30 times before wearing.
+Automatic or self-winding watches are powered by an internal rotor that is activated and powered by the wearer's wrist movements.
+These watches typically have a power reserve of 24 to 72 hours.
+To ensure the watch has enough reserve power, it is recommended to actively wear it for at least 8 to 10 hours per day.
+If the watch has not been worn for a while or the power reserve has run out, it may be necessary to wind it about 20 to 30 times before wearing it.

-If a watch is not worn regularly, it may be kept on a high quality watch winder.
-Note that some watches only wind in one direction and it is not uncommon for the mainspring to break if the winder specifications do not match your watch.
-It is strongly advised to check with the watch manufacturer and winder manufacturer to make sure the winder specifications match your watch.
+If you do not wear your watch regularly, keeping it on a high-quality watch winder is best.
+However, it is essential to note that some watches only wind in one direction, and if the winder specifications do not match your watch, the mainspring could break.
+It is strongly advised to check with the watch and winder manufacturers to ensure the winder specifications match your watch.

-Chronograph watches have a stopwatch function.
-Many people mistakenly think the chronograph hand is the second hand.
-In most watches, the stopwatch can be initiated by pressing the top pusher to start and stop the chronograph.
-The bottom pusher functions as a reset button and moves the hand back to the 12 o'clock position. t is important to stop the chronograph before resetting it.
-Consult the owner's manual before initiating the chronograph to avoid damaging the movement.
+Chronograph watches come equipped with a chronograph feature, more commonly known as a stopwatch.
+However, many people mistake the chronograph hand for the second hand.
+To initiate the stopwatch, press the top pusher and then press it again to stop.
+The bottom pusher functions as a reset button and moves the hand back to the 12 o'clock position.
+It is crucial to stop the chronograph before resetting it.
+A few movements operate oppositely.
+To avoid damaging the movement, refer to the owner's manual before initiating the chronograph.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.